 Clerks will apply for out-of-province electives on the AFMC Portal 2.0 (https://afmcstudentportal.ca/).
 Portal accounts will be created for all eligible students and Clerks will receive an account activation email from "InPlace Network".
-Once the account has been activated, Clerks must complete the student profile with their personal and academic information and upload all required documents, including the AFMC immunization form.
+Once the account has been activated, Clerks must complete the student profile with their personal and academic information and upload all required documents.
+All medical schools across Canada will use a capacity-based model to schedule visiting electives on the AFMC Portal.
+The application timelines will open 12 weeks in advance and applications will be processed through a lottery system.

 Clerks are not required to provide the UGME office with confirmation of an out-of-province elective scheduled through the AFMC Portal.
 The elective information will be collected by the UGME office from the AFMC Portal and added to One45.
 The Clerk is responsible for ensuring that the information is correct on One45.
-If an elective is incorrect or missing, please contact ugme.electives@usask.caugme.electives@usask.ca.
+If an elective is incorrect or missing, please contact ugme.electives@usask.ca.
 Clerks are required to complete an External Electives Check-in Form in their One45 To Dos for all out-of-province electives.